github/docs/content/copilot/troubleshooting-github-copilot/troubleshooting-common-issues-with-github-copilot.md

 If you still cannot connect to the server, you can create a discussion in our [discussion forum](https://github.com/orgs/community/discussions/categories/copilot).
 You can include log files from your IDE to help us troubleshoot the issue.
 For more information, see the information about log files in the client-specific articles under "[Troubleshooting {% data variables.product.prodname_copilot %}](/copilot/troubleshooting-github-copilot)."

 ## Error: "{% data variables.product.prodname_copilot %} could not connect to server.
-Extension activation failed: "read ETIMEDOUT" or “read ECONNRESET""
+Extension activation failed: "read ETIMEDOUT" or "read ECONNRESET""

 If you use a proxy server in your environment or are connected to a VPN, {% data variables.product.prodname_copilot %} may not be able to connect to the server.